 One of the most exciting parts about surf fishing for redfish is that you can tie into some pretty impressive bycatch.
 Sharks, rays, big black drum, bluefish, stripers, are all out there ready to take your bait.

 “It keeps you really busy.
 You’re out there and you’re targeting generally one species of fish but you’re busy all day.
 And when you get into some of the bigger bycatch out there—the sharks and the rays—it’s still a boatload of fun, but it can be backbreaking work if you’re not willing to lose a bunch of rigs.”

 Surf fishing for redfish is an all-day pursuit.
 Sunrise usually brings lots of bites, but plenty of fish can be had throughout the day.
 If you can make it to sunset, you'll get shots at some of the biggest, toothiest fish of your life.
 And if you're in the right spot, geared up with the right tackle, you just might catch your limit of your primary quarry—redfish.

 "I absolutely love surf fishing.
 I couldn't put my finger on why.
 I get to fish all over the world and given my druthers with one day to fish, that's where I'm going.
 I'm packing up the skiff, going out there, beat myself up chasing these fish around the surf."

 If you’re planning a full day of surf fishing, make sure you have the right gear to keep you cool and comfortable all day.
-Shop the collection of high performance fishing apparel from Huk, and you’re sure to gain the edge over the redfish or any other species you’re casting for.
+Shop the collection of high performance fishing apparel from Huk, such as the Icon X, and you’re sure to gain the edge over the redfish or any other species you’re casting for.